-More than 1600 first-time buyers have been able to purchase a home in regional Australia with a deposit of as little as 5 per cent in the first four months of the federal government's Regional First Home Buyer Guarantee.
-Some 10,000 spots under the scheme were released in October with the aim of helping those already living in the regions to purchase a modest property in their community accessed the program were aged between 16 and 29 and one in five was aged between 35 and 60.
+More than 1600 first-time buyers have been able to purchase a home in regional Australia with a deposit of as little as 5 per cent in the first four months of the federal government's Regiona Home Buyer Guarantee.
+Regional accessed the program were aged between 16 and 29 and one in five was aged between 35 and 60.